jjvenky/jjvenky.github.io/rules.md

 ### Safety

 * [ ] Get a OneCard, remind Jason to email for you to have access to CCRWS and SRC buildings
-* [ ] Take for Standard First Aid or Wilderness First Aid (typically by May and recently coordinated with Dean of Science office), email Jason a copy to be kept on
+* [ ] Take for Standard First Aid or Wilderness First Aid (typically by May and recently coordinated with Dean of Science office), email Jason a copy to be kept on file
 * [ ] Take Canadian Firearm Safety Course, if working in the north, email Jason a copy to be kept on file
 * [ ] Take WHMIS and Compressed Gas Training, [available online](https://mylearningspace.wlu.ca/d2l/lms/legacy/selfregistration.d2l?ou=6605), email Jason a copy to be kept on file
 * [ ] Obtain a Pleasure Craft Operator Card, email Jason a copy to be kept on file

 ### Data

-We use git and GitHub to keep track and control of our data, code, and papers:
+We use git and GitHub to keep track and control of our data, metadata, code, and papers:

 * [ ] Make a [GitHub](https://github.com/) account, ask Jason to be added to the appropriate [teams](https://github.com/orgs/biogeochem/teams)
 * [ ] [Create a repo on GitHub](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/create-a-repo) and commit a change